Soccer-West Ham condemn Zouma for kicking his cat, police make enquiries | Sports-Games

 "West Ham United unreservedly condemns the actions of our player, Kurt Zouma, in the video that has circulated," the Premier League club said in a statement.
 "We have spoken to Kurt and will be dealing with the matter internally, but we would like to make it clear that we in no way condone cruelty towards animals."
 Zouma said it was an isolated incident.
 "I want to apologise for my actions.

-West Ham United have condemned the actions of Kurt Zouma after a video emerged of him kicking his pet cat while the police said on Tuesday that they are investigating the incident.
+West Ham United have condemned the actions of Kurt Zouma after a video emerged of him kicking his pet cat while the police and the player's sponsor Adidas both said on Tuesday that they are investigating the incident.

 The 27-year-old France international has apologised after the video showed him slapping the cat and kicking it across the floor.
 He is also seen throwing shoes at the animal and chasing it around the room.
 "West Ham United unreservedly condemns the actions of our player, Kurt Zouma, in the video that has circulated," the Premier League club said in a statement.